torvalds/linux/Documentation/admin-guide/security-bugs.rst

 rule is if the bug is publicly known, in which case the preference is to release the fix as soon as it's available.

-Whilst embargoed information may be shared with trusted individuals in order to develop a fix, such information will not be published alongside the fix or on any other disclosure channel without the permission of the reporter.
+While embargoed information may be shared with trusted individuals in order to develop a fix, such information will not be published alongside the fix or on any other disclosure channel without the permission of the reporter.
 This includes but is not limited to the original bug report